Kankoda/website/_includes/products/product-footer.md

 ### Enterprise Licenses

 The standard tiers are aimed at indie developers, startups and small businesses.
-For companies and organizations with more than $1M USD in annual proceeds, please [reach out for a custom plan]({{ product_email }}).
+Companies and organizations with more than $1M USD in annual proceeds can [reach out for a custom plan]({{ product_email }}).

 ### License Terms